XDcsy/epub_to_website/README.md

 ## Feature
 It unpacks an epub ebook to a website-like sturcture with an auto-generated index page, which can then be directly opened (and hosted) as a website.

-You may use it to host epub books / notes / blogs ... on the Internet.
+You may use it to host epub books on the Internet.
 For example (my blog): https://xdcsy.github.io/

 Or you may just open the index page locally, and your browser can then be used as an epub reader.